 Austin Regional Clinic opened its doors during a time of industry transformation.
-Austin was a city of 345,496, small communities like Cedar Park, Pflugerville and Round Rock were considered “in the country,” Highway 183 was a two-lane country road, and Whole Foods Market was about to open its first small store at 10th & Lamar.
+Austin was a city of 345,496, small communities like Cedar Park, Pflugerville and Round Rock were considered “in the country,” Highway 183 was a two-lane country road, and Whole Foods Market was about to open its first small store at 10th and Lamar.

 The 80's Healthcare Landscape

 At that time, Austin's health care community consisted mostly of solo and small group practices.
 Health care delivery throughout the United States was changing in response to employers demanding relief from the spiraling costs.
-Health Maintenance Organizations (HMOs) began to spring up across the country with the expectation that they could help to slow the increasing cost of care.
+Health Maintenance Organizations (HMOs) began to spring up across the country with the expectation that they could help slow the increasing cost of care.

 This small group of physicians took the unprecedented action of entering into a partnership with PruCare, which was Prudential Insurance Company's experiment in developing Austin's first health plan and health maintenance organization.